Frank Baxter (1908-1996)

 The eldest of nine children, he began his career as a joiner on Irnham Estate.

-After the end of the Second World War, he formed a joiner and decorating business, Baxter Bros, with his three brother.
+After the end of the Second World War, he formed a joiner and decorating business, Baxter Bros, with his three brothers.

 As a cricketer, he played for Irnham, Corby Glen, Harlaxton and Belton Park.